 Moving away from indoor home entertainment for a moment, I wanted to focus on a different sort of entertainment within this blog and something new that most of us are familiar with by now.
-I want to look at and share my personal experiences with live-action events and experiences, as one of the guests and as an employee, and to highlight my recent adventure through The Crystal Maze Experience – Manchester.
+I want to look at and share my personal experiences with live-action events and experiences, as one of the guests and as an employee, and to highlight my recent adventure through The Crystal Maze Event in Manchester.

 In the Zone